-Note: A review copy and a giveaway copy of "The Gypsy Moth Summer" was provided to me by the publisher, St. Martin's Press, and TLC Book Tours.
+Note: A review copy of "The Alice Network" was provided to me by the publisher Harper Collins and TLC Book Tours.
 I was not compensated for this review and as always, my thoughts and opinions are my own.

 You can see the stops for the rest of this TLC Book Tour and what other reviewers thought about the book here.